Beloved

 Psalm 36:9 says, “For with You is the fountain of life.”
 And when Jesus talks about living water in John 4 and 7 - water that truly satisfies - I can’t help but see how often I’ve gone to empty wells hoping they would fill something only He can.

 There is so much freedom in letting go of the reins.
 In admitting I need help.
 In being honest about the places that still hurt instead of pretending they’re healed.
 When I bring those places to Jesus, I feel safe.
-I feel known.
-I feel deeply loved.
+I feel known and deeply loved.

-And from that place, being spiritually fed and spiritually led, I’m learning to love others from overflow instead of emptiness.
+And from that place, being spiritually fed and spiritually led, I’m learning to love others from an overflow rather than from emptiness.

 First, thank you.
 Your prayers, messages, and encouragement mean more than you know.
 I genuinely feel carried by the support of so many people back home!